Autonomous University of Madrid: Graduate

 UAM offers 94 PhD programs in all of the universities programs.
 It also offers 72 master's degrees, and with the implementation of the Bologna Process 16 recognised master's degrees for the academic year of 2006–07.

 Research

 In addition, the alliance of the four leading Spanish public Universities, two in Madrid (Autónoma University of Madrid and Universidad Carlos III) and two in Barcelona (Universitat Autònoma de Barcelona, Universitat Pompeu Fabra) allows close collaboration between projects and researchers.

 Reputation

-Throughout its history, the UAM has been one of Spain's most prominent higher education institutions, being ranked first amongst Spanish universities by the El Mundo University Supplement (known as "Las 50 Carreras").
+The UAM was ranked first amongst Spanish universities by the El Mundo University Supplement (known as "Las 50 Carreras").

 It has also consistently ranked as the #1 law school in Spain for the past 100 years.
 For the subject "Mathematics" the university was ranked within top 51-75 universities in the world (within top 12 in Europe).
 It was the Spanish university with the most researchers among the most cited according to the Thomson Reuters ranking citation in 2011.